 [In 1791] the Bill of Rights proposed by James Madison, which comprised the first ten amendments incorporated in the Constitution, provided for complete freedom of religious belief and practice…It is significant that the [First Amendment] linked these provisions to other rights by also barring Congress from making a law abridging freedom of speech, the press, and the people’s right to assemble peaceably and to petition the government for redress of grievances.27

 One of the groups benefiting from the slow spread of toleration, both in Europe and in America, was the Jews.

 Their former pariah status as an oppressed alien people within Christian society came to an end as they were gradually accorded full legal equality and the rights of citizenship in England, France, and other European countries.
 In the United States, Jews, although long liable to prejudice and discrimination, always enjoyed civil equality and citizen rights.28

 If there was a rapprochement between the Jews and the rest of society, the accommodations came from both sides.
 The Jews had previously tended to be religiously conservative, and in some ways to value their separation from the rest of society as a means of self-preservation.
 Now the Jews began to embrace Enlightenment values, and Judaism became more liberal in the same way as Protestantism had become more liberal.
 The emergence of common cultural values eased the Jews’ integration into Western society.
-The Jews would soon transform this society (for better and for worse) through the thinking of such persons as Karl Marx, Sigmund Freud, and Albert Einstein.
+The Jews would soon transform Western society (for better and for worse) through the thinking of such persons as Karl Marx, Sigmund Freud, and Albert Einstein.